Secret-Key Agreement Using Physical Identifiers for Degraded and Less Noisy Authentication Channels: System Models and Problem Formulations

-Next, we {formulate} the achievability of the model. \begin{Definition} A tuple of secret-key, storage, and privacy-leakage rates $(R_S,R_J,R_L)\in \mathbb{R}^3_+$ is {achievable} if for any small enough $\delta > 0$ and large enough $n$ there exists at least a pair of encoder and decoder satisfying
+In this section, the formal achievability definitions of {the} GS and CS models are provided.
+We begin with {the} GS model. \begin{Definition} A tuple of secret-key, storage, and privacy-leakage rates $(R_S,R_J,R_L)\in \mathbb{R}^3_+$ is said to be achievable for {the} GS model if for sufficiently small $\delta > 0$ and large enough $n$ there exist pairs of encoders and decoders satisfying

-Also, let $\mathcal{R}$ be the closure of the set of all achievable rate tuples, {called the capacity region}.
+Also, $\mathcal{R}_G$ is defined as the closure of the set of all achievable rate tuples for {the} GS model, called the capacity region.

 \end{Definition}